Editorial review

 How we ranked this page

-- • Practical workplace use: we ranked courses higher when they help business readers apply AI to meetings, documents, analysis, communication, and repeatable workflows.
+- • Practical workplace use: we ranked courses higher when they help business readers think through meetings, documents, analysis, communication, planning, and repeatable workflows.

-- • Strategic value: we favored courses that help leaders evaluate AI opportunities, risks, vendors, data readiness, and adoption trade-offs.
+- • Strategic value: we favored courses that help leaders evaluate AI opportunities, risks, vendors, data readiness, and adoption trade-offs without promising business results.

 - • Non-technical accessibility: we separated courses for business judgment from courses that require coding, ML math, or engineering context.

-- • Credibility: we gave more weight to recognizable providers and courses with clear learning outcomes instead of generic AI hype.
+- • Credibility: affiliate relationships do not determine recommendations; we gave more weight to recognizable providers and clear learning outcomes instead of generic AI hype.

 - • Workload realism: we penalized options that ask business learners to commit to technical depth they probably do not need yet.